[Solved] VSCode Auto Replace Single Quotes with Double Quotes

 This will open the settings.json file.

-2. Then inside settings.json, find the following "prettier.singleQuote" and "prettier.jsxSingleQuote", if exists then set the value to true.
-If it does not exists then just add these two-line.
+2. Then inside settings.json, find the following "prettier.singleQuote" and "prettier.jsxSingleQuote", if exist then set the value to true.
+If it does not exist then just add these two lines.

 "prettier.singleQuote": true,